optsuite/MathResearchPrompts/README.md

   <em>Fig. 4: After completing the derivations and verification, the paper concludes, and the human–AI team celebrates achieving global optimality and convergence guarantees.</em>
 </p>

+Acknowledgment.
+We thank Zichen Wang for helpful suggestions on this comics section.

 # Prompts